 - receive communications tools such as infographics and social media toolkits to disseminate to their own communications networks; and

 - are featured on the NAM website, along with an organizational commitment statement describing current and/or future work in the four focus areas.

 - participate actively in the work of the Action Collaborative (e.g., by attending meetings and sharing resources);

 - promote announcements about activities of the Action Collaborative;

-- share their own announcements, resources, and publications with the NAM and its networks.
+- share their own announcements, resources, and publications with the Action Collaborative.

 How to Become a Network Organization

 Please complete this survey and submit an organizational commitment statement following the criteria and guidelines provided.
 A member of NAM’s staff will respond to your submission within 20 business days of receipt.

 Disclaimer: This page includes links to statements created by other public and/or private organizations.
 These statements are created by other public and/or private organizations, and are in no way connected to, under the control of, or associated with the National Academy of Medicine (NAM) or the National Academies of Sciences, Engineering, and Medicine (NASEM).
 Inclusion of these statements does not imply or constitute an endorsement or promotion by NAM or NASEM of any persons or organizations.
 Neither NAM nor NASEM endorse these statements, and are not responsible in any way for any content, advertising, products, services, or information on or available from the organizations responsible for these statements.
 NAM and NASEM make no guarantees, and accept no liability, regarding the linked statements, including, but not limited to, their availability, accuracy, currency, content, quality, or lack of objectionable or offensive content.